CoEDL/elpis-wiki/Home.md

 - Download a toy corpus
 - Also, please join the Slack channel.
 You should have received an email with a link to join.
 Get in touch if you haven't received the email b.foley@uq.edu.au

+If you want to use your own data with the Elpis tutorial, refer to the information in the [cleaning data page](cleaning-data) to prepare your speech and training transcript files.

 ## Workshop guides